How to Wire a Dryer Outlet

 - 220 Volt Dryer Outlet

-I changed the wire on the dryer and the 220 outlet on the wall.
+The wire on my dryer started burning next to the box on the electrical outlet.
+I changed the wire on the dryer and the 220volt outlet on the wall.

 - Dryer Did Not Work

 I plugged it in and the dryer didn’t work.
 I bought a circuit tester and the tester proved that there was electricity coming from the 220 volt outlet.
-So I bought a new dryer and when I plugged it up, the new dryer didn’t work.
+So I bought a new dryer and when I plugged it in, the new dryer did not work.

 - New Replacement Dryer Did Not Work